google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⛽ 3.6 Gallons

-4-8 hours runtime on a single tank.
+4-8 hours runtime on a single tank depending on load.

 🔌 Inverter Technology